Released: 29th December 2003

 Chart run: 3-7-14-20-33-39-49-59

 Whatever accusations may be thrown at Victoria Beckham with regard to her solo career, nobody could ever say that she didn’t try.

 Victoria Beckham was in a somewhat unique position compared to the other Spice Girls.
-Her debut album – and all the releases from it – had peaked in the top ten, something that few of her bandmates could claim (ok, fair enough, there were only two singles released from Victoria Beckham, but still).
+Her debut album – and all the releases from it – had peaked in the top ten, something that few of her bandmates could claim (there were only two singles released from Victoria Beckham, but still…).
 However, as the decade progressed, there also emerged a sense of apathy from the general public towards the Spice Girls.
 A curse for some, maybe.
 But for Victoria Beckham, that might have been a blessing, since there was never a sense of disinterest in her pop career.
-Instead, her every move was scrutinised by the tabloids, preoccupied with a desired to see her fail.
+Instead, her every move was scrutinised by the tabloids, preoccupied with a desire to see her fail.

 The true story behind Victoria Beckham’s second album(s) after she was signed (or sub-licensed) to Telstar Records remains something of a mystery.
 What’s known for sure is that two exist: Come Together was an urban-pop album, while Open Your Eyes leaned more heavily on dance-pop.
 The commonly accepted narrative at the time suggested Victoria Beckham recorded Open Your Eyes at the label’s behest but disliked the result, and instead recruited hip-hop producer Damon Dash to record Come Together.
 Conveniently, these events tied into the press portrayal of Victoria Beckham as being a “difficult” artist.